TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Buddy may have to be repicked after turning off subsidence.

+Turning off subsitence pure will still prevent you from selecting buddy, exiting to title and back might fix it, entering a mission will.

 Enemy Life percentage doesn't seem to effect stun.

 Subsidence mode will still technically do a full deployment cost of what's set.
 Manual solution, have a loadout with all items set to none and cheapest weapons.